Job Mentoring Definition:

-As a result, they share a forced relationship, which may hamper the growth of the newly hired person all together.
+As a result, they share a forced relationship, which may hamper the growth of the newly hired person altogether.

-Moreover, generation gap between the senior and junior employees may lead to dissimilar ideas.
-This can further lead to a not-so smooth relationship.
-This forced and unwilling relationship can ruin the productivity of the mentee and make him feel unwelcome in the company.
+Moreover, the generation gap between the senior and junior employees may lead to dissimilar ideas.
+This can further lead to a not-so-smooth relationship.
+This forced an unwilling relationship can ruin the productivity of the mentee and make him feel unwelcome in the company.
 This will further wreck the working atmosphere too.